c4dm/qm-dsp/CONTRIBUTING.md

    at the start of a function or class definition where it gets a line of its own

- * Please use braces around any conditional or loop block that occupies its own line
+ * Please use braces around any conditional or loop block that is not on the same line as the test

+ * Please keep lines to no more than 80 characters in length

 Some of the older code in this library does not follow these guidelines - usually this means the code needs to be updated.